BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

     ![Added PowerBI output to the Job](media/image13.png)

-3. When you select **Authorize**, a pop-up window opens and you are asked to provide credentials to authenticate to your Power BI account.
-Once the authorization is successful, **Save** the settings.
+3. A pop-up window opens to provide credentials to authenticate your PowerBI account.
+Once the authorization is successful, select **Save**.

-4. Click Create.
+4.Click **Create**.

 ### Run the job

 Navigate to the **Overview** page for your Stream Analytics job and select **Start**.
 It will take a minute or two for the job to start running in the cloud.
-Once it is running, it is continuously reading and processing input events flowing in from your event hub.
-In our case, it is continuously calculating the average passenger count and writing it to a streaming dataset in Power BI.
+The job will continuously read and process input events flowing in from your Event Hub.
+It will calculate the average passenger count and write it to a streaming dataset in Power BI.

-#### Create the dashboard in Power BI
+## Create the dashboard in Power BI

 1. Go to [Powerbi.com](https://powerbi.com/) and sign in with your work or school account.
-If the Stream Analytics job query outputs results, you see that your dataset is already created (under “Datasets” you should be able to see ‘***nyctaxi***’)

 2. In your workspace, click **+ Create**.

     ![Creating powerbi sign-in](media/image14.png)

 3. Create a new dashboard and name it **NYC Taxi**.
+The Stream Analytics job query will output results into your created dataset in **Datasets**>***nyctaxi***.

     ![Creating powerbi dashboard](media/image15.png)